Apple releases iOS 11.1 with shiny new emojis

 In other news, Apple is bringing back a tiny feature that many people probably don’t use.
 You can force-press on the left edge of the screen to dim the current app and launch the app switcher again.
 The company has also added a new gesture.
 If you force-press on the left edge and swipe, you’ll go straight to the next app.
 This gesture is much more efficient than double-pressing on the home button.

 Finally, iOS 11 comes with a bunch of bug fixes and security updates.
+In particular, it fixes the KRACK vulnerability.
 If you’re already running iOS 11, you should update right away as this version should work better than the previous one.
 Maybe it’ll improve your battery life.

 Don’t forget to backup your iPhone to iCloud or iTunes before updating.
 Then head over to the Settings app, tap General and Software Update.